 Q: Can you play for play money online in Nevada?

-A: Players can compete on any website for play money from within the borders of Nevada.
+A: Players can compete on any website for play money from within the borders of Nevada and in Las Vegas.
 Real money gambling is now legal within Nevada's borders thanks to recent online poker legislation and regulation.
 As of right now, only poker is allowed online for real cash, though other games may soon follow.

 Q: Will internet poker affect the land-based casino operations?